 \subsection{Limitations of our method}

-While the isochrone fits, and the deduction of stellar astrophysical parameters from the isochrones provide robust estimates of stellar properties, there are also some inherent limitations to our approach:

-i) the $\chi^2$ isochrone fitting is based on the assumption of uniform extinction to all stars in either of the clusters.\footnote{We note that due to their vicinity, the line-of-sight extinction is very small towards the Hyades (A$_{\rm V}$=3\,mmag), and modest for the Pleiades (A$_{\rm V}$=120\,mmag).} Apsis GSP-Phot, on the other hand, fits individual line-of-sight extinction estimates for each star.
-While this potentially provides more accurate fits, it also opens an additional dimension for fitting errors due to a strong correlation between the uncertainties in T$_{\rm eff}$ and A$_{\rm V}$ estimates \citep{Andrae2022}.
+While the isochrone fits and the deduction of stellar astrophysical parameters from the isochrones provide robust estimates of stellar properties, there are also some inherent limitations to our approach.
+Firstly, the $\chi^2$ isochrone fitting is based on the assumption of uniform extinction to all stars in either of the clusters.\footnote{We note that due to their vicinity, the line-of-sight extinction is very small towards the Hyades (A$_{\rm V}$=3\,mmag), and modest for the Pleiades (A$_{\rm V}$=120\,mmag).} Apsis GSP-Phot, on the other hand, fits individual line-of-sight extinction estimates for each star.
+While this potentially provides fits of greater accuracy, it also opens an additional dimension for fitting errors due to a strong correlation between the uncertainties in T$_{\rm eff}$ and A$_{\rm V}$ estimates \citep{Andrae2022}.

-ii) our bona fide single star sequences are still contaminated by sources with hidden binarity.
-These are typically close binary systems with mass ratios and/or brightness ratios $<$1:2.
-We expect the contamination to be more severe for the Pleiades sample due to its $\approx$3 times larger distance, which reduces the sensitivity to binary detection and rejection based on the RUWE value.
-Still, the bias induced by the fainter and redder secondary on the parameter estimation in such system should be modest, and cannot explain the systematics encountered in the Apsis estimates.
+Secondly, our bona fide single star sequences are still contaminated by sources with hidden binarity.
+These are typically close binary systems with mass ratios and/or brightness ratios of $<$1:2.
+We expect the contamination to be more severe for the Pleiades sample due to its approximately three times larger distance, which reduces the sensitivity to binary detection and rejection based on the RUWE value.
+Still, the bias induced by the fainter and redder secondary on the parameter estimation in such systems should be modest, and cannot explain the systematic errors encountered in the Apsis estimates.

-iii) we employ non-rotating isochrones.
-Stellar rotation affects in particular the upper main sequence and main sequence turn-off region in the Hyades and Pleiades, which are the regions also most sensitive to the isochronal ages.
-For the majority of the stars in our sample, the effect on the determined astrophysical parameters should be minimal, though.
+Thirdly, we employ non-rotating isochrones.
+Stellar rotation affects the upper main sequence and main sequence turn-off region in the Hyades and Pleiades in particular, which are also the regions that are the most sensitive to the isochronal ages.
+However, for the majority of the stars in our sample, the effect on the determined astrophysical parameters should be minimal.

-iv) the PARSEC models follow a fixed Y(Z) abundance relation.
-This, however, affects both our estimates and Apsis.
-We note that a deviation of the [Y/Z] abundance ratio from the relation would in particular change the energy production rate of the low mass stars \citep{Baraffe2018}
+Finally, the PARSEC models follow a fixed Y(Z) abundance relation.
+However, this affects both our estimates and Apsis.
+We note that a deviation of the [Y/Z] abundance ratio from the relation would in particular change the energy-production rate of the low-mass stars \citep{Baraffe2018}.